buildwithgrove/path/docusaurus/docs/develop/envoy/introduction.md

   -d '{"jsonrpc": "2.0", "id": 1, "method": "eth_blockNumber" }'
 ```

-:::tip
+:::tip Example curl requests

-A variety of example cURL requests to the PATH service [may be found in the test_requests.mk file](https://github.com/buildwithgrove/path/blob/main/makefiles/test_requests.mk).
+A variety of example cURL requests to the PATH service can be found in the [`test_requests.mk` file](https://github.com/buildwithgrove/path/blob/main/makefiles/test_requests.mk).

-_eg._

 ```bash
 ## Test request with no auth, endpoint ID passed in the URL path and the service ID passed as the subdomain